Krzychek/iomerge-server/README.md

 ## Why beta?
 There are few things to improve in code base, especially plugins:
 - there is done dirty chaining of plugin classloaders to allow spring to laod it.
 It smells like hell and should be refactored
-- also plugins beans class have to be uniq due to spring it should be futher separated
+- also plugins beans class have to be uniq due to way how spring registers bean definitions: it should be futher separated